This post has most recently been updated on 4 February 2019.

-The president has signed the a bill that permits military spouses to choose the legal residence of their service member without having to actually live there and fulfill the other residency requirements.
+The president has signed the a bill that permits military spouses to use the legal residence of their service member for purposes of taxes (and voting.)
 S. 2248 (115th): Veterans Benefits and Transition Act of 2018 has a provision that states:

 “For any taxable year of the marriage, the spouse of a servicemember may elect to use the same residence for purposes of taxation as the servicemember regardless of the date on which the marriage of the spouse and the servicemember occurred.”

 As often is the case, this new legislation creates more questions than it answers.
 And, of course, it was passed at the very end of 2018, meaning that we need to figure out the answers ASAP in order to file 2018 taxes.